-The church consists of a nave and a chancel, ending from the east side with a polygonal closure.
-Both the chancel and the nave were reinforced with numerous buttresses.
-The chancel has a rich gothic net vault, and in the sacristy, rib vault.
+The monastery church consisted of a nave and a chancel, ending on the eastern side with a polygonal closure.
+Both the presbytery and the nave were reinforced with numerous buttresses.
+There was a rich Gothic net vault placed in the chancel, and cross vaults in the sacristy.
+The buildings of the monastery enclosure were attached to the church on the south side, where three wings surrounded a four-sided inner patio (garth).

 Website zahorskemuzeum.sk, Františkáni v Skalici – duchovný a kultúrny odkaz.